How does the application process work?

 What kind of basic needs support do you offer student parents?

-Our basic needs assistance is currently $250 of unrestricted support per quarter in the form of a gift card.
-So, this can be up to $1,000 a year depending on when you enter the program.
-Maybe you need a new stroller or groceries for your family – you can use the gift card for anything you need.
-We also have a generous holiday program in the winter, that includes gifts for your kids and small treats for you.
+Our basic needs assistance is currently $100 of unrestricted support for the fall and winter quarter in the form of a gift card.
+We also have a generous holiday program in the winter that includes gifts for your kids and small treats for you.

 Is there any easy way to share information about your program?